Oriental Plover

 Identification: Non-breeding adult resembles Lesser and Greater Sand Plovers but larger and slimmer-looking with longer neck, legs and wings, more slender bill, upper breast buffish-brown, longer and more pronounced supercilium and yellowish-orange legs and feet.
 Male in breeding plumage has mostly whitish head and neck with distinctive rufous-chestnut breast-band and broad black lower border.
 Female in breeding plumage resembles non-breeding adult but with rufescent wash at upper breast.

-Similar looking species: Lesser Sand Plover, Greater Sand Plover
+Similar looking species: Tibetan Sand Plover, Greater Sand Plover

 Habitat: Mudflats, sandy shores and open grasslands.